Psychotherapy Services

 I’m happy to provide transparency regarding billing and payment as this is crucial to our professional relationship and your experience in therapy.

-• Personalized treatment plan and recommendations based on your unique challenges and goals.
+Personalized treatment planning and recommendations based on your unique challenges and goals.

-• Time spent collaborating with other providers you work with (psychiatrist, primary care doctor, care manager, etc.), if applicable.
+Time spent collaborating with other providers in your care team (psychiatrist, primary care doctor, care manager, etc.), if applicable.

 Please visit my “Resources” page for information on financial assistance or lower-cost therapy options.